arief05652/Terms-TycoonBot/README.md

-# Economy Tycoon Bot 🤖💰
+# Tycoon Bot 🤖💰

-Welcome to **Economy Tycoon Bot**, a Discord bot designed to provide an exciting experience in managing a virtual economy, buying assets, playing gambling games, and much more!
+Welcome to **Tycoon Bot**, a Discord bot designed to provide an exciting experience in managing a virtual economy, buying assets, playing gambling games, and much more!
 This bot is perfect for community servers looking to add interactive and competitive elements.

 ---